10 Things You Didn’t Know About Bamboo

 Probably not so surprising now you know it survived an atomic bomb, but bamboo is actually one of the strongest materials on the planet - stronger even than steel!
 Its tensile strength is 28,0000 PSI, compared to that of steel which is 24,000 PSI.
 Due to the inherent strength of its molecular structure, bamboo has been used for thousands of years as building material.

-5. Helps reverse climate change
+5. Bamboo helps reverse climate change

 Bamboo is great for absorbing greenhouse gases and reducing climate change.
 Not only does it absorb carbon dioxide but it also produces lots of clean air by releasing over 30% more oxygen into the atmosphere than the equivalent amount of trees!
 As a suitable alternative for timber, it also regrows and matures much faster than most trees - helping to alleviate pressure off forest resources and reduce the rate of deforestation.

-6. Humans eat it
+6. Humans eat bamboo

 Stronger than steel and practically bomb resilient, you might be surprised to find out that it’s been a stable food source for humans for thousands of years, particularly in Asia, where crispy and crunchy bamboo shoots are served in soups, salads, stir fries and more!